-Winthrop is one of the best recreation areas in Maine, and a premiere commuter town, being centrally located to all the major service areas of Maine.
-Cobbosseecontee Lake is nationally recognized as one of the best fishing lakes in America, and Winthrop Public Schools consistently ranks as one of the best public schools in Maine.
+Winthrop is one of the best recreation areas in Maine, and a premiere commuter town, being centrally located to all of the major service areas of Maine.
+Cobbossee Lake is nationally recognized as one of the best fishing lakes in America, and Winthrop Public Schools consistently rank as one of the best public school systems in Maine.

 Since its beginnings, Winthrop remains a steady, reliable, efficient and fiscally responsible community with an overriding goal to be responsive to the needs of residents and businesses.
 Join us!

 Thank you to the Bailey Library for this photo of 1800s Main Street